stelioskalo/Improov/README.md

 JavaScript (Firebase Functions)

 ## How to run
-This project can be run using the Android Studio IDE
+This project can be run using the Android Studio IDE.